2 Days Lisbon Itinerary: What to Do, See and More

 2 days Lisbon Itinerary

-While in Belem, be sure not to miss the Monument of the Discoveries, which is conveniently close to the Belem Tower.
-This monument, situated on the northern bank of the Tagus River estuary, is a noteworthy addition to your list of must-see attractions in Lisbon.
+Located along the Tagus River, this monument is only a short walk away from the Jerónimos Monastery and Belem Tower.
+This monument is a noteworthy addition to your list of must-see attractions in Lisbon.
 This Monument was built in 1939 to honor the Portuguese Discoveries of the golden XV and XVI centuries.

 Walk around the Monument and enjoy the beautiful river views.
 You can also get to the top of the Cultural Centre to get a unique view of Prača do Império.